What to Bring to Assisted Living: Everything Your Parent Actually Needs

 Valuable jewelry and heirlooms

 Leave behind expensive jewelry, large amounts of money, and irreplaceable keepsakes.
 The risk of theft increases with foot traffic throughout the facility.
-Store heirlooms, treasures, and large sums of cash in a safety deposit box or entrust them with a family member.
+Store heirlooms and large sums of cash in a safety deposit box or entrust them with a family member.

 Sorting through a lifetime of belongings can feel overwhelming, but breaking the process into manageable steps makes it more approachable.
-You’ll want to start planning several months before the move to avoid last-minute decisions and keep control over what stays and what goes.
+Start planning several months before the move to avoid last-minute decisions.

 Take it one room at a time

-Choose a single room or even just one drawer to start the downsizing process.
+Choose a single room or just one drawer to start.
 Set a timer for 15 minutes and work through items gradually.
-This method prevents burnout and makes each decision feel less daunting.
+This method prevents burnout and makes each decision feel less overwhelming.
 Begin with areas that hold less emotional weight, such as linens or kitchen gadgets, before addressing sentimental items like family heirlooms.

 Create clear sorting categories

-Establish distinct categories for every item: keep, donate, sell, and discard.
-Colored tags or stickers can help mark each belonging–green for keep, blue for donate or sell, and red for discard.
-Consider adding an “undecided” pile for items that require more thought, then return to these later with a clearer perspective.
+Establish distinct categories: keep, donate, sell, and discard.
+Colored tags or stickers can help mark each item—green for keep, blue for donate or sell, and red for discard.
+Add an "undecided" pile for items that need more thought, then return to these later with a clearer perspective.

 Preserve memories through photos